Eugene-Chan2021Fall/Project-FlashCard/Specification.md

 - System

 ##Preconditions
+- log into the system

-- Markdown file ready to convert
+- pdf Flash cards created and ready to share
+- accounts to share with

 ##Triggers